//Adeniyi: Peter Obi May Quit ADC If Denied 2027 Presidential Ticket

 Spread the love

-He stated, “Peter Obi has shown this before.
+“Peter Obi has shown this before.
 If he doesn’t secure the presidential ticket, I don’t see any reason for him to stay.
 Given the traction, credibility, and integrity he has established, I doubt he would want to play second fiddle to anyone.
 For someone like him, it has to be the number one position; otherwise, I expect he might pull out.”

 © 2025 Gossip News Now, a division of CHIEJOS HARBIAN DIGITAL MEDIA LTD. Contact us via admin@gossipnewsnow.online